yclas/guides/docs/Security-Two-step-authentication.md

 This feature gives you and your users two-factor authentication.
 You can protect your account with both your password and your phone.

-## How to configure 2 step authentication:
+## How to configure two-step authentication:

 1. Login to your  **Admin Panel**.
 2. Go to  **Settings -> General**.